serhatgktp/amorr/doc/sprint0/README.md

 - Connector: Flask (Installaton guide [here for Flask](https://flask.palletsprojects.com/en/2.1.x/installation/) and [here for Python](https://www.python.org/downloads/))

 ## Required tools to use Amorr
-To use Amorr, you need is a device with connection to the internet (I AM SUPER UNSURE ABOUT THIS, I WILL BRING IT UP IN THE MEETING)
+To use Amorr, you need is a device with connection to the internet (WAITING FOR PIAZZA POST RESPONSE)

 ## Development Team
 Amorr is currently being developed by a Stackato Studio: